rdguez-mariano/fast_imas_IPOL/README.md

 ```bash
 ./main -im1 adam1.png -im2 adam2.png -desc 11 -covering -0.5
 ```

+### Adaptive coverings

+All these IMAS methods can also be used as [https://github.com/rdguez-mariano/fast_imas_IPOL/tree/master/adaptiveIMAS](Adaptive IMAS methods).
+Follow the instructions in that link to get ready with adaptive coverings.

 ### Reading Geospatial Data
 In order to read geospatial data please use the following flags: